 Donna Jackson Nakazawa

 Along the way, Nakazawa unveils a little known branch of research showing the profound link between “adverse childhood experiences” and chronic illness in adulthood; a discovery that helps to turn her own life around.
+In The Last Best Cure, Nakazawa shows how she puts the lessons she learned into everyday life — and how readers can too.
 Critics call Nakazawa’s “story-telling art” “masterful” and The Last Best Cure “a genuine page-turning science/non-fiction thriller;” a book that will not only “change lives; it may even save some.”

 She is also the author of The Autoimmune Epidemic (Touchstone/Simon and Schuster, 2008, 2009), an investigation into the reasons behind today’s rising rates of autoimmune and related diseases.
 In The Autoimmune Epidemic, Nakazawa lays out the mounting evidence showing how our modern lifestyles, stress levels, chemical-laden environment and twenty-first century diet have created the ripest possible conditions for today’s autoimmune epidemic to take hold.

 Ms. Nakazawa lectures nationwide and has keynoted numerous events including the 2012 International Congress on Autoimmunity; Johns Hopkins Annual Women’s Health Conference, “A Woman’s Journey;” and New York’s 92nd Street Y’s To Your Health Lecture Series.
 She has also moderated panels for national symposiums including the American Association of Autoimmune and Related Diseases (AARDA) 2010 Summit.